 Temporary feelings of depersonalization and/or derealization are common.
 About one half of people have felt detached from themselves (depersonalization) or from the surroundings (derealization) at one time or another.
 This feeling often occurs after people

-Depersonalization or derealization can also occur as a symptom in many other mental disorders, as well as in physical disorders, such as seizure disorders.
+Depersonalization or derealization can also occur as a symptom in many other mental health disorders, as well as in general medical disorders, such as seizure disorders Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Many people have unusual sensations just before a seizure... read more .

 Depersonalization/derealization feelings are considered a disorder when the following occur: